fractalmandala/brhatNew/src/routes/dhiti/chidambararahasyam.md

 8. Subramanian Swamy v.
 State of T.N., (2014) 5 SCC 75

 9. The latest fiasco began when the Dīkṣitars put up a notice barring worship from the _kanakasabha_ for the duration of the Aani Thirumanjanam festival citing security concerns and difficulties in managing the crowds.
 The District administration and the HRCE Dept objected and forcibly removed the Notice board.
 Thereafter Police and officials marched into the _kanakasabha_, shoving the objecting Dīkṣitars aside.
 Some of the priests claimed that they were pushed and one said that his sacred thread was cut.
 The Government also issued a GO giving devotees permission to worship from the _kanakasaba_.
-This order has been challenged in the Madras High Court. ([https://www.indiatoday.in/india/story/tamil-nadu-temple-priests-booked-for-restricting-endowment-department-officials-in-temple-2398977-2023-06-28](https://www.indiatoday.in/india/story/tamil-nadu-temple-priests-booked-for-restricting-endowment-department-officials-in-temple-2398977-2023-06-28))
+This order has been challenged in the Madras High Court. ([https://www.indiatoday.in/india/story/tamil-nadu-temple-priests-booked-for-restricting-endowment-department-officials-in-temple-2398977-2023-06-28](https://www.indiatoday.in/india/story/tamil-nadu-temple-priests-booked-for-restricting-endowment-department-officials-in-temple-2398977-2023-06-28)).
 Other issues include: allegations of authorities violating the dignity of young girls by subjecting them to a gynaecological examination (a few months ago, videos surfaced on social media that appeared to show child marriages in the Dikshitar community and an FIR was registered by the local Police and some of the Dikshitars were taken into custody.
 It was then alleged that deeply insulting and invasive vaginal examinations were conducted on some of the girls, leading to another controversy. ([https://timesofindia.indiatimes.com/city/chennai/two-finger-test-team-begins-probe-with-podhu-dikshithars/articleshow/100116788.cms?from=mdr](https://timesofindia.indiatimes.com/city/chennai/two-finger-test-team-begins-probe-with-podhu-dikshithars/articleshow/100116788.cms?from=mdr))

+#### Bibliography:

 * Swamy, B. G. L..
 Chidambaram and Naṭarāja: Problems and Rationalization.
 India: Geetha Book House, 1979.